Hong Kong’s Best Al Fresco Restaurants and Bars

 Book: 2866 3444, or

 The brainchild of executive chef Olivier Elzer, Seasons has a roomy interior with beautiful decor, but the garden terrace provides a serene space for drinks and indulging in their creative French cuisine.
-Also makes a nice setting for afternoon tea.
+Also makes a nice setting for afternoon tea and offers a delicious free-flow semi-buffet Sunday brunch option.

 Book: 2505 6228 or [email protected]

-There’s no fear of hitting elbows here on Seafood Room’s sprawling rooftop lounge, with comfortable and spacious seating perfect for sipping cocktails in, and some of the better selection of mocktails we’ve seen.
+There’s no fear of hitting elbows here on Seafood Room’s sprawling rooftop lounge, with comfortable and spacious seating perfect for sipping cocktails in.
 Take a peek inside at their impressive art collection, or stay for dinner and indulge in an amazing selection of fine seafood dishes, staring at the contemporary works between bites.

 Where: 26/F and Rooftop, 535 Tower, No. 535 Jaffe Road, Causeway Bay